|Strange Child Comics|

 There's a lot of nifty stuff being done in comics these days.
 Eventually I want to put up a few pages about it.
 For now, though, I'll just direct you to one link as a starting point.

 For those who somehow stumbled in here by accident -- hi!
 I'm Lawrence Watt-Evans.
-I'm the author of more than two dozen novels and around a hundred short stories, as well as innumerable articles, comic scripts, poems, and other miscellany.
+I'm the author of more than three dozen novels and over a hundred short stories, as well as innumerable articles, comic scripts, poems, and other miscellany.
 This is my personal website, the Misenchanted Page; the name is a reference to my bestselling novel The Misenchanted Sword.